sandeep-patel-maker/ATM-Simulation/README.md

-# Notes-provider
+# ATM Simulation
-Notes provider application for student to provide study material
+this is a atm simulation its provide atm vibe